 Our net (loss) income for future periods will be affected by the various factors described above.
 In addition, our historical results are impacted by Opco's status as a pass-through entity for U.S. federal income tax purposes and our ownership percentage of Holdco.
+During the current year, we recorded a valuation allowance which effectively removed our deferred tax assets based on the likelihood of realization.
+Improved profitability could reverse that allowance, resulting in significant swings in Net (loss) income.
 We anticipate future results will not be consistent as our net income will be subject to U.S. federal and state income taxes.
-Our tax expense is impacted by our structure and, as a result, we expect our tax expense to fluctuate on a quarterly basis depending on the number of exchanges that occur during each period.
+Our tax expense is impacted by our structure and, as a result, we expect our tax expense to fluctuate on a quarterly basis depending on the number of Exchanges that occur during each period.